Esri/spatial-framework-for-hadoop/README.md

-# hadoop-tools
+# spatial-framework-hadoop

-The Hadoop tools for ArcGIS allow the user to make use of an externally (and customer-provided) Hadoop data processing system from within the ArcGIS GeoProcessing framework.
+The Spatial Framework for Hadoop allows the developers and data scientists to use the Hadoop data processing system for spatial data analysis.

 ## Features